AlbertoV5/DxTracker-Reaper/README.md

 # DxTracker for Reaper

 Identify different speakers in your Reaper session using A.I.
-(Resemblyzer).
+(Resemblyzer, rpp, reapy).

 https://github.com/resemble-ai/Resemblyzer